fetchai/agents-tac/README.md

       python3 setup.py install

 ## Contribute

+The following dependency is only relevant if you intend to contribute to the repository:
+- the project uses [Google Protocol Buffers](https://developers.google.com/protocol-buffers/) compiler for message serialization.
+A guide on how to install it is found [here](https://fetchai.github.io/oef-sdk-python/user/install.html#protobuf-compiler).

 The following steps are only relevant if you intend to contribute to the repository.
 They are not required for agent development.